sy2002/QNICE-FPGA/doc/VGA_Features.md

 * The addresses 0x10 - 0x1F are used for the background palette (when in text mode).

 ## Sprite RAM memory map
+The Sprite RAM consists of three independent blocks of RAM, all accessible within the same 16-bit virtual address space:
+* Sprite Config RAM contains 128 entries of 4 words, i.e. addresses 0x0000 - 0x01FF
+* Sprite Palette RAM contains 128 entries of 16 words, i.e. addresses 0x4000 - 0x47FF.
+* Sprite Bitmap RAM contains 4k entries of 8 words, i.e. addresses 0x8000 - 0xFFFF.

-The Sprite RAM has a size of 64k words.
+### Sprite Config RAM

-Each sprite configuration uses 5 words for configuration.
-For convenience the address within the Sprite RAM of this configuration is simply `8*sprite_number`.
-So addresses 0x0000 to 0x03FF within the Sprite RAM are used for configuration.
+The Sprite Config RAM contains the overall configuration of each sprite.
+The address within the Sprite RAM memory map of a given sprite is simply `4*sprite_number + VGA$SPRITE_CONFIG`.
+The four words have the following
+interpretation:

 ```
 offset 0 : X position
 offset 1 : Y position
 offset 2 : Pointer to bitmap
-offset 3 : Pointer to palette (only used in high-resolution mode)
-offset 4 : Control and Status Register (CSR)
+offset 3 : Control and Status Register (CSR)
-offset 5 : Reserved
-offset 6 : Reserved
-offset 7 : Reserved
 ```

-The Control and Status register has the following information:
+The bits in the Control and Status register have the following function:

 ```
 Bit 0 : Resolution.
-0 = high-resolution (32x48x4), 1 = low-resolution (16x24x16).
+0 = high-resolution (32x32x4), 1 = low-resolution (16x16x16).
 Bit 1 : Depth.
 0 = foreground, 1 = background
 Bit 2 : Magnify X
 Bit 3 : Magnify Y